-- 1. The TBM needs to be small, but still equipped with sufficient cutter sizes to efficiently break the rock - 2.
-The TBM cutter diameters must be as large as possible and the highest quality disc ring material must be used to reduce cutter changes, due to the limited space - 3.
-The machine needs to be able to negotiate steep inclines and the transitions between inclines - 4.
-The TBM needs to be able to backtrack through the tunnel - 5.
-The TBM must be optimized to be used on several projects, with limited service time in between - 6.
-The TBM package needs to be economically viable - 7.
-The TBM might need to be able to launch from a limited space area This led Robbins to develop two separate solutions for the Norwegian hydro projects.
+- 1. The TBM needs to be small, but still equipped with sufficient cutter sizes to efficiently break the rock. - 2.
+The TBM cutter diameters must be as large as possible and the highest quality disc ring material must be used to reduce cutter changes, due to the limited space. - 3.
+The machine needs to be able to negotiate steep inclines and the transitions between inclines. - 4.
+The TBM needs to be able to backtrack through the tunnel. - 5.
+The TBM must be optimized to be used on several projects, with limited service time in between. - 6.
+The TBM package needs to be economically viable. - 7.
+The TBM might need to be able to launch from an area with limited space.

+These specific needs led Robbins to develop two separate solutions for the Norwegian hydro projects.
 One was based on Small Boring Units (SBUs), a line of trenchless boring equipment and machinery typically 2 m or smaller in diameter, while the other used more standard TBM technology.

-Small Diameter Design: Holen Hydropower The first tunneling machine for SHEPPS was ordered by Hardanger Maskin AS, for the project Holen Hydropower owned by Smaakraft AS in early 2018.
-Robbins developed a new solution for the project using well-proven SBU technology.
-The Double Shield Rockhead (SBU-RHDS) provided for the tunnel includes 14-inch diameter cutters and is capable of self-propelled excavation using a gripper system.
+3.1 Small Diameter Design: Holen Hydropower

+The first tunneling machine for SHEPPs was ordered by Hardanger Maskin AS, for the project Holen Hydropower owned by Smaakraft AS in early 2018.

+Robbins developed a new solution for the project using time-proven SBU technology.
+The Double Shield Rockhead (SBU-RHDS) provided for the tunnel includes 14-inch diameter cutters and is capable of self-propelled excavation through the use of a gripper system.

 The novel 2.0 m (78-inch) diameter machine is equipped with unique features that allow it to drill at a steep incline, including electric power, modified oil and lubrication systems and a fail-safe safety gripper (secondary gripper), as well as a water-based spoil removal system, developed by the contractor (see Figure 6).

 Figure 6.
-Double Shield Rockhead at Holen SHEPP (Photo: Endre Hilleren) Due to local terrain, the tunnels had a small launch area of 4 m x 10 m, and the tunnel slope on the first, 640 m long drive ranged from a slight upward tilt to 45 degrees at the breakthrough.
+Double Shield Rockhead at Holen SHEPP (Photo: Endre Hilleren)

+Due to local terrain, the tunnels had a small launch area of 4 m x 10 m, and the tunnel slope on the first 640 m long drive ranged from a slight upward tilt to 45 degrees at the breakthrough.

 The Rockhead launched in July of 2018 with Robbins Field Service onsite assisting Hardanger Maskin AS with assembly, setup, and launch of the equipment.
-As tunneling began the slope was near horizontal, but as the tunnel got steeper, the special safety gripper system came to use.
+As tunneling began the slope was near horizontal, but as the tunnel got steeper, the special safety gripper system was employed.
 The safety gripper system was designed with interlocks to ensure primary grippers were never released while the safety grippers were engaged, and with an additional safety mechanism that allowed for mechanical locking in the event that hydraulic pressure was lost.

-While the excavation rate of the machine was good, the novel design experienced some reliability issues during tunneling in the hard granite.
-Despite the challenges, the machine completed a daring hole-through at a steep 45-degree incline on January 1, 2019.
-It has since been relaunched to bore its second 2,100 m long tunnel, where the design continues to be fine-tuned (see Figure 7).
+While the excavation rate of the machine was good, the newly developed design experienced some reliability issues during tunneling in the hard granite.
+Despite the challenges, the machine completed a daring breakthrough at a steep 45-degree incline on January 1, 2019.
+It has since bored a second, 1,750 m long tunnel and was then transported by helicopter for refurbishment and launch in a remote part of Norway on a third small hydro tunnel.
+The tunnel, known as Blindtarmen, is accessible only by snowmobile in the winter.
+The machine was refurbished in early 2021 in a heated enclosure that warmed the environment to 0 degrees Celsius from cold outside temperatures that dropped as low as -30 degrees Celsius.
+The machine is now well on its way into the third tunnel (see Figure 7).